 C.R.
 Avery is a one man hip hop beatbox blues harmonica americana iconoclast.
 A musicians' musician, C.R.
 Avery is a unique and electrifying performer.
 He simultaneously beatboxes, sings, plays harmonica and a Herbie Hancock 80s style red rocket keytar.
 Having drawn from a well of influences, C.R. is to hip-hop what Jimmy Reed was to Chicago blues; a one man traveling troubadour - but he is one for these modern times.

 Formed in 2002, Elliott Brood united teenage pals Sasso and Laforet over their grown-up love for Neil Young, The Band and the Flying Burrito Brothers.
-Pitkin was an accidental miracle: he fell into the group after working sound at one of their earliest concerts, offering to record their first EP.
+Pitkin was an accidental miracle: he fell into the group after working sound at one of their earliest concerts.
 Tin Type was a college radio hit and soon this compact trio was making some big noise.
 Across five subsequent albums, sharing vocals and trading instruments – each band-member seems to play everything – Elliott Brood have become one of the premier acts in Canadian roots music.